-Error correction: Offset errors caused by things like zero field offsets, warm-up time, temperature coefficients, and recalibration intervals are all challenges with measurement instruments.
-For instance, the Hall probe's sensitivity can vary with temperature.
-As it increases, the sensitivity typically decreases, which can mean less measurement accuracy.
+Error correction: Offset errors caused by things like zero field offsets, warm-up time, temperature coefficients, and recalibration intervals are all challenges with gaussmeters and fluxmeters.
 Since these parameters are usually considered features rather than performance specifications, you may have to dig into the product manual to find details on recommended probe zeroing intervals, warm-up times, and recalibration intervals.
 Be sure to investigate these characteristics before making your product choice.
 Probe zeroing, warm-up times, and recalibrations are the activities required for accurate measurements, but also apply limitations on how long or when you can take measurements.

-Even at zero field (a probe in a zero gauss chamber, for example) the Hall sensor in the probe generates a small voltage that is interpreted as a field value by the teslameter.
+- Even at zero field (a probe in a zero gauss chamber, for example) the Hall sensor in the probe generates a small voltage that is interpreted as a field value by the teslameter.
 Generally, this error is more significant at smaller fields, but can still be noticed with strong permanent magnets.
 This error is always present and intrinsic to the sensor, but zeroing the probe compensates for the error by characterizing it with the probe in a zero gauss chamber over a period of time, then subtracting the voltage from all future field measurements.
-If periodically placing the probe in a zero gauss chamber is undesirable, look for teslameters like the Lake Shore F41 or F71 that automatically and continuously zero the probe, without the need for a zero gauss chamber or even pausing the measurement.

-- Warm-up times and temperature coefficients are performance specifications based on the same principle, measurement circuitry performance changes as it gets warmer or colder.
+If periodically placing the probe in a zero gauss chamber is undesirable, look for teslameters like the Lake Shore F41 or F71 that automatically and continuously zero the probe, without the need for a zero gauss chamber or even pausing the measurement. - Warm-up times and temperature coefficients are performance specifications based on the same principle, measurement circuitry performance changes as it gets warmer or colder.
 When an instrument is turned on, current flowing through the circuits cause them to warm to temperatures beyond the ambient temperature they were at before being turned on.
 Teslameters are calibrated when warm, so full accuracy is achieved only when the teslameter is at operating temperature.
-An extension of this principle is the situation when you are operating the teslameter in an environment outside of the calibration temperature.
+An extension of this principal is the situation when you are operating the teslameter in an environment outside of the calibration temperature.
 This is why it is important to uncover the following specifications in relation to your environment: - Calibration temperature - Temperature range of accuracy Will the accuracy specifications be valid at any temperature other than the calibration temperature? - Temperature coefficient How will the accuracy shift as your ambient temperature moves away from the calibration temperature?
 Usually represented as %/°C, this parameter is of critical importance if your measurement environment is in a location without good environment control (HVAC).
 This is an often-overlooked specification.
 A common cost reduction tactic for manufacturers is to choose electronic components with poor temperature stability, which has a direct impact on measurement accuracy over temperature.